 By Stephanie Brindley who says “I’m a PhD student with a young child.
 AMA (Ask Me Anything)”

-For further information please contact the Chair of the School’s Athena Swan Task Force, Prof Jo Hort or Dr Sarah Johnson, Head of Operations
+For further information please contact the Chair of the School’s Athena Swan Task Force, Professor Simon Langley-Evans or Dr Sarah Johnson, Head of Operations.